 Renfroe belts 2 HRs to propel Rays in rout of Red Sox

 Their sixth straight win overall increased their record to 13-1 at Fenway Park since August 2018.
 They also had a four-game sweep in Boston from April 16-19, 2010.
-The Rays hit .364 with nine home runs in the series to their first four-game sweep in eight years.
+The Rays hit .364 with nine home runs in the series on the way to their first four-game sweep in eight years.

 Manuel Margot produced his second four-hit game of the series, and Willy Adames had three hits, two runs and two RBIs.
 Renfroe tallied three RBIs and three runs on three hits.
 Brandon Lowe added a homer, three RBIs and three runs, and Mike Zunino popped a three-run shot and drove in four.
 Jalen Beeks (1-1) earned the win after replacing starter Tyler Glasnow to start the fifth inning.
 Anthony Banda collected his first career save.